kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-before-learning.md

 4. **Ensure Goals Are Measurable:** Establish criteria or indicators to measure your progress.
 This allows you to track your advancements and stay motivated.
 For example, you can set a measurable goal by stating, "Complete three programming projects by the end of the semester."

-5.**Determine Achievability:** Assess the feasibility of your goals.
+5. **Determine Achievability:** Assess the feasibility of your goals.
 Ensure they are challenging yet realistic given your current skill level, resources, and time constraints.
 Setting unattainable goals can lead to frustration, while overly simple goals may not provide enough motivation.

 6. **Check for Relevance:** Check that your goals are aligned with your long-term vision and current needs.
 Consider how each goal contributes to your overall development as a computer science student.
 Goals should be relevant to your personal and professional growth.